alphanodes/additionals/docs/dashboards.rst

 Enable sidebar
   The dashboard sidebar contains some useful information for the user.
 Since it is sometimes disturbing, it is hidden.
 To prevent this you can choose this option.

-Always expose
-  If you want to make the dashboard name visible to the users in the head section of the dashboard page, you can activate this option.

 System default
   If you want to make your project dashboard system default, activate this option.
 So every user will have to work with it for the selected project.

+Always expose
+  If you want to make the system default dashboard name visible to the users in the head section of the dashboard page, you can activate this option.
+Then also the dashboard information in the sidebar is displayed.